-Development of continuity of operation plans (COOP) is critical to maintaining research, teaching, and services during disruptions.
-Cornell University mitigates the impact of emergencies through an all-hazards approach to continuity planning that allows for the continuation of essential services at some capacity, regardless of the type of disruption.
-Continuity of operations planning supports university objectives for recovery from emergency incidents.
+Cornell University further mitigates the impact of emergencies through continuity of operations planning that allows for the continuation of essential services regardless of the type of disruption.
+Continuity of operations planning supports university objectives for the recovery from disruptive incidents and is critical to maintaining research, teaching, and essential services during emergencies.